lbechberger/MLinPractice/docs/Documentation.md

 The `SentimentFE` feature extractor makes use of a sentiment analyzer.
 The idea is to analyze the sentiment of the tweet text itself by passing it as an input column.
 It is assumed that tweets which elicit a strong positive or negative emotion are more likely to go viral.
 For this task the VADER (Valence Aware Dictionary and sEntiment Reasoner) analysis tool was used.
 It is lexicon and rule-based tool specifically attuned to sentiments expressed in social media. [^3] VADER even supports slang and takes the author's emphasis by capitalizing words into account.
 Therefore, it should be well-suited for analyzing tweets.

 VADER is applied on the tweet and automatically analyzes the sentiment of the whole tweet, even if it contains multiple sentences.
 The calculated *positive*, *neutral* and *negative* polarity scores are floating point number between 0 and 1 that sum up to a total of 1.
-Only the positive and negative scores are used, since the neutral score is always the remainding value to sum up to 1 and therefore contains no new information.
+Only the positive and negative scores are used, since the neutral score is always the remaining value to sum up to 1 and therefore contains no new information.
 Both scores are stored in the output column.
 It is noteworthy that VADER also offers a compound score which is a normalized, weighted composite score in a single number between -1 and 1.
-Using this value would have been a good alternative to using the positive and negative score.
 The following table shows a few example input texts and their corresponding VADER scores.
+Using the compound score value probably would have  been a better alternative to using the positive and negative score because the first two examples demonstrate how the compound score takes capitalization emphasis into account.

 | input                                                    | output                                                        |
 |----------------------------------------------------------|---------------------------------------------------------------|